bakpakin/tiny-ecs/README.md

 ```

 ## Testing ##
-To test Jojo, simply clone the project, cd into the project directory, and
+Jojo uses [busted](http://olivinelabs.com/busted/) for testing.
+Install and run
-run `lua jojotest.lua` from command line.
+`busted` from the command line to test.

 ## TODO ##